cloudbitvps/developers.scalingo.com/markdown/apps.md

 `POST https://api.scalingo.com/v1/apps/[:app]/run`

-To run a n interactive task, you have to start a one-off container.
+To run a batch job, or an administrative task, you have to start a one-off container.
 As its name mean it's a container you will start for a given task and which will be destroyed after it.
 It can be any command which will be executed in the environment your application.

 ### Parameters